cyclejs-community/component-combinators/documentation/m.md

 # API

-As explained before, we have `parentComponent = combine (childrenComponents)` - (cf. Fig `combine`).
+As explained before, we have `combinedComponent = combine (childrenComponents)` - (cf. Fig `combine`).

 ![combine](http://i.imgur.com/C7y9x2A.png).

-From the signature of the `combine`, we can deduce that the computation of the actions for the parent component can only involve :
+From the signature of the `combine`, we can deduce that the computation of the actions for the combined component can only involve :

 - computations independent from the children `makeOwnSinks:: Sources -> Settings -> Actions`
+	- the signature is naturally that of a component, we will call it in what follows the parent component (`parentComponent`).
+It is what the `combinedComponent` is in absence of any children.

 ![makeOwnSinks](http://i.imgur.com/zKruDeA.png)

-- computations dependent from some or all children :
+- computations dependent on some or all children :
-  - the most general form is `computeSinks :: makeOwnSinks -> Array<Component> -> Sources ->  Settings -> Actions`
+  - the most general form is `computeSinks :: parentComponent -> Array<Component> -> Sources ->  Settings -> Actions`

   ![computeSinks](http://i.imgur.com/huxKPTJ.png)

-  - when `Actions` combine well together (monoidal type), a common pattern is to build the parent actions from the list of both children actions and parent actions through merge.
+  - when `Actions` combine well together (monoidal type), a common pattern is to build the combined actions from the list of both children actions and parent actions through merge.
 When  the `Sources` data structure only serves to generate children component actions, the general form can be specialized to :
   `mergeSinks :: Actions -> Array<Actions> -> Settings -> Actions`

   ![mergeSinks - function](http://i.imgur.com/hW97jzn.png)